Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Discussion and Conclusion

 \paragraph{Risk, impact, and responsible AI.} In this study, we adhere to principles of Responsible AI by ensuring transparency, efficiency, and security in both the training and evaluation stages.
 An exemplar of our commitment is the development of \aesandbox, designed to reduce the risk of security issues in the file system.
 Recognizing the importance of ethical considerations and the social impact of our work, we pledge to engage in continuous evaluation of LMs's performance in multi-step environment.

 \paragraph{Limitations.} Our study, while comprehensive, acknowledges certain limitations.
-Although \alfw benchmark is multimodal, this study primarily focued on the text representation, leaving the examination of multimodal models and cross-attention encoding of other modalities for future work.
-Our comparison with commercial models is listed in \Cref{sec:exp_results}, but the proprietary nature and potential biases (e.g., unknown training data) limit a fair comparison with open source models.
+Although \alfw benchmark is multimodal, this study primarily focued on the text representation, leaving the examination of multimodal models and cross-attention encoding of other modalities (such as images and audio) for future work.
+Comparisons with commercial models is discussed in \Cref{sec:exp_results}, but the proprietary nature and potential biases (e.g., unknown training data) limit a fair comparison with open-source models.
 Standardized benchmarks in the field are needed for further evaluation.
-Lastly, the reflection data utilized in our study is generated by GPT-4, which may not fully capture the complexity of real human data.
+Lastly, the reflection data utilized in our study is generated by GPT-4, which may not fully capture the distribution of real human data.
 This indicates the importance of integrating more authentic human-generated data in future evaluations.

 \paragraph{Future direction.} The primary goal of this study is to create an efficient online RL pipeline for LMs to perform multi-step problem solving.
 Building on this foundation, future research directions may explore the scalability of \rlft to develop larger foundation models, enabling them to adapt to previously unseen environments with out-of-domain generalization capabilities.
+The two-player design in our framework may naturally be extended to other multi-agent settings where language models can show their strengths.
+Another future direction is to train the reflection model in RLFT stage as we freeze it because of the interference with the policy model (\Cref{sec:same_model}), which will improve the reasoning ability of language models for decision-making tasks.